-Andrew “Andy” Monthey handles litigation related to real estate and title insurance matters, and he assists companies with various financial and corporate transactions.
-He is a member of the firm’s Business Litigation Group and Business Section.
+Andrew “Andy” Monthey assists companies with various financial and corporate transactions, both domestically and internationally.
+He is a member of the firm’s Business Transactions Group and Business Section.

 Prior to joining the firm, Mr. Monthey was an extern in the Real Estate division of the Office of the Attorney General for the Commonwealth of Virginia.
 He also worked as a law clerk for the U.S. International Trade Commission, where he researched legal issues in connection with the commission’s patent infringement investigations.
 While in law school, Mr. Monthey served as senior notes editor for the William & Mary Business Law Review.